-4.2 Coefficient of determination (r)
+4.2 Coefficient of Determination (r2)

-The statistical model produces coefficient of determination $r^2 = 18.9\%$ which represents 1 % increase of bank liquid fund will tends to debase 18.9% percentage of nonperforming loan (NPL) from the economy.
+The statistical model produces coefficient of determination $\rm r^2$ =18.9% which represents 1 % increase of bank liquid fund will tend to debase 18.9% percentage of nonperforming loan (NPL) from the economy.
 That means most of the data are not lie on regression line.
 If most of the data are lie on regression line, then more variation in non-performing loan would be explained by the explanatory variable.

-4.3 Hypothesis test
+4.3 Hypothesis Test

-Here, $H_0$ : $\beta 1 = 0$ ; (no linear relationship between X and Y) $H_1$ : $\beta 1 \neq 0$ ; (linear relationship between X and Y)
+Here, H_0 : $\beta 1 = 0$; (no linear relationship between X and Y) H_1 : $\beta 1 \neq 0$; (linear relationship between X and Y)

 Here level of significance is 5%.
 Degrees of freedom for the Numerator and denominator are respectively 1 and 19.

-As the F- calculated value is 0.433 which is greater than the F-table value.
+As the F-calculated, value is 4.433, which is greater than the F-table value.
 So, we can reject the null hypothesis.
 That means there is linear relationship between dependent and independent variables and the model is significant.
 Also, the significance value is 4.9% which is below than 5%, so the null hypothesis is rejected but closed to accepted, clearly indicates that excess bank liquidity along cannot explain the reason of huge amount of non-performing loan (NPL).
 Some other strong variables have strong influence for increasing non-performing loan (NPL).

-4.4 Adjusted R
+4.4 Adjusted R2

-The adjusted R is very low in this study around 14.6%.
-As per the definition, adjusted R reduces the problem of R. Because R generally increases as more variables are added in the regression model while adjusted R increases adding with more relevant and useful variables.
-If R is increasing with adding more explanatory variables in a regression model simultaneously adjusted R decreases that means adding new variables are not useful to fit the regression model.
-So only excess bank liquidity cannot be the ultimate explanatory variable to explain the variation in non-performing loans (NPLS).
-Low adjusted R indicates that there have some other important and relevant variables are ignored for identifying the reasons of increasing non-performing loans (NPLS) over the years in Bangladesh.
+The adjusted R2 is very low in this study around 14.6%.
+As per the definition, adjusted R2 reduces the problem of R2.
+Because R2 generally increases as more variables are added in the regression model while adjusted R2 increases adding with more relevant and useful variables.
+If R2 is increasing with adding more explanatory variables in a regression model simultaneously adjusted R2 decreases that means adding new variables are not useful to fit the regression model.
+So only excess bank liquidity cannot be the ultimate explanatory variable to explain the variation in non-performing loans (NPLs).
+Low adjusted R2 indicates that there have some other important and relevant variables are ignored for identifying the reasons of increasing non-performing loans (NPLs) over the years in Bangladesh.